Zach Tuohy

-Zach Tuohy (born 10 December 1989) is an Irish professional Australian rules footballer playing for the Geelong Football Club in the Australian Football League (AFL).
+Zach Tuohy (born 10 December 1989) is an Irish former professional Australian rules footballer who played for the Geelong Football Club and Carlton Football Club in the Australian Football League (AFL).

 Tuohy grew up in Portlaoise, County Laois, Ireland, and played Gaelic football before making a code switch to Australian rules football.
-He is regarded as one of the greatest Irish players in the history of the AFL with the second highest number of games played, the most of any current non-Australian born player and fifth most in history.
+He is regarded as one of the greatest Irish players in the history of the AFL, with the highest number of games played of any non-Australian-born player.

-In 2022, he and Mark O'Connor (from Kerry) became the second and third Irish players in AFL history to win a premiership by winning the 2022 AFL Grand Final with the Geelong Cats.
+In 2022, Tuohy and Mark O'Connor (from Kerry) became the second and third Irish players in AFL history to win a premiership by winning the 2022 AFL Grand Final with Geelong.
 Tadhg Kennelly won the first for Ireland in 2005 with the Sydney Swans.

 Gaelic football

 Tuohy began his sporting career as a Gaelic footballer at the Portlaoise club, and became a regular in underage Laois county sides.
 He won a Leinster Minor Football Championship with them in 2007.

 Tuohy represented Ireland in International rules football in the 2011, 2013 and 2017 series.
 He scored a goal in the first Test in 2013 at Breffni Park.